nolanlawson/optimize-js/README.md

 ### Is `optimize-js` intended for library authors?

-Yes!
+Sure!
 If you are already shipping a bundled, minified version of your library, then there's no reason not to also apply `optimize-js` (assuming you benchmark it and it does indeed help!).
 However if your users ever apply an additional layer of minification (notably with Uglify), then the parenthesis-wrapping optimization will be undone.

 Ideally, `optimize-js` should be run _after_ Uglify, since Uglify strips extra parentheses and also [negates IIFEs by default](https://github.com/mishoo/UglifyJS2/issues/640).